CATHOLIC FAITH FORMATION FOR ADULTS

 The Evangelium programme explores the teachings of the Catechism of the Catholic Church through the medium of Christian art.
 This is ideal for a range of needs and interests: those of other faiths (or none) who want to explore Catholicism, those who might think about becoming a Catholic, adults who want to be Confirmed, regular Catholics who was to deepen their faith.

-Mondays 7.30 – 9.pm in the Padre Pio Room.
+Wednesday’s 7.30 – 9.pm in the Oratory House.
 Contact Fr Peter

 STUDENTS and YOUNG ADULTS (aged 16 to 35-ish).

 Whether you are part of our University Catholic Chaplaincy, a student at another institution in Bournemouth, or a young person (single, exploring vocation, or married) you’re welcome at our Cath.
 Soc.
 Fellowship Group.